sballesteros/processor_cache_C/README.md

 Reproduce some example of Gallery of Processor Cache Effects in C (see http://igoro.com/archive/gallery-of-processor-cache-effects/)

-Note: On a OsX one can get the cache sizes by running:
+Note: On an OsX system, one can get the cache sizes by running:

 ```sysctl -a | grep cache```